ductridev/Chatbot-public/README.md

 1. Open url is given from frontend (usually is [localhost](http://localhost:3000)):
 2. Chat with bot!!!

-## Examples
-Here are some examples demonstrating the usage of Chatbot Support In Studying:

-1. [Example 1: Describe the first example]
-2. [Example 2: Describe the second example]
-3. [Example 3: Describe the third example]

 ## Troubleshooting
 If you encounter any issues while using Chatbot Support In Studying, consider the following troubleshooting tips: